Postmaterialism: Measuring postmaterialism

 There are several ways of empirically measuring the spread of postmaterialism in a society.
 A common and relatively simple way is by creating an index from survey respondents' patterns of responses to a series of items which were designed to measure personal political priorities.

 The theoretical assumptions and the empirical research connected with the concept of postmaterialism have received considerable attention and critical discussion in the human sciences.
 Amongst others, the validity, the stability, and the causation of postmaterialism has been doubted.

 The so-called "Inglehart-index" has been included in several surveys (e.g., General Social Survey, World Values Survey, Eurobarometer, ALLBUS, Turning Points of the Life-Course).
 The time series in ALLBUS (German General Social Survey) is particularly comprehensive.
 From 1980 to 1990 the share of "pure post-materialists" increased from 13% to 31% in West Germany.
 After the economic and social stress caused by German reunification in 1990 it dropped to 23% in 1992 and stayed on that level afterwards.
 The ALLBUS sample from the less affluent population in East Germany show much lower portions of postmaterialists (1991: 15%, 1992: 10%, 1998: 12%).
-International data from the 2000 World Values Survey show the highest percentage of postmaterialists in Australia (35%) followed by Austria (30%), Canada (29%), Italy (28%), Argentina (25%), United States (25%), Sweden (22%), Netherlands (22%), Puerto Rico (22%) etc.
+International data from the 2000 World Values Survey show the highest percentage of postmaterialists in Australia (35%) followed by Austria (30%), Canada (29%), Italy (28%), Argentina (25%), United States (25%), Sweden (22%), Netherlands (22%), and Puerto Rico (22%).

 As increasing postmaterialism is based on the abundance of material possessions or resources, it should not be mixed indiscriminately with asceticism or general denial of consumption.
 In some way postmaterialism may be described as super-materialism.
 German data show that there is a tendency towards this orientation among young people, in the economically rather secure public service, and in the managerial middle class.

 Recently, the issue of a "second generation of postmaterialism" appearing on the scene of worldwide civil society, to a large extent conceived as their "positive ideological embodiment", has been brought up by cultural scientist Roland Benedikter in his seven-volume book series Postmaterialismus (2001–2005).